mbreaux2023/UnityLootGenerator/README.md

 Given a prompt to show the user, displays the prompt then reads input from the keyboard until the user enters a valid type.
 If the user enters an invalid type, this method displays an error message and prompts the user to try again.
 ![Connector Image](images/Display.jpg)

+1. Creating an integer variable called randomNumber and assigning it to a random range of passed in weapons
+2. let a random number be chosen when the user clocks

 1. Validate the prompt is a string
 2. Display the prompt